navvya16/GIFTCART/README.md

 # GiftCart
-An online shopping webpage for customized gifts
+E-commerce website for customized gifts with effective management of placing ,updating and cancelling customer orders.